Kirsten Gilder - screenprinter textile artist

 07871651509

-Tricia Meynell - photographer
+Tricia Meynell - abstract photographer

 Luke Harding - MOS Bespoke Furniture